Method can get you into a new home on a fixed budget within a predictable timeline.

 - Prepares — or requests from qualified sub-contractors — competitive estimates for all aspects of on-site construction

 The next step is to contract with Method for the design and engineering of the permit set.
-Depending upon the series chosen, architecture can cost $5,000–$15,000.
+Depending upon the design you select, architecture fees range from $6,000–$16,000.
 There are additional costs for customization.
-Each home must be specifically engineered to its site conditions and zoning, and it must have a custom site plan and foundation plan.
+Each home must be specifically engineered to its site conditions and zoning restrictions, and it must have a custom site plan and foundation plan.
 Cost for structural engineering ranges from $1,500–$5,000.
-Mechanical, electrical, and plumbing (MEP) engineering costs $1,000–$1,500, if needed.
-Concurrent with Architecture and Engineering, the client enters into a design coordination agreement with Method and furnishes a $6,000 deposit.
+If needed, Mechanical, Electrical, and Plumbing (MEP) engineering costs range from $500–$1,500.
+Concurrent with Architecture and Engineering, the client enters into a design coordination agreement with Method and furnishes a $6,000–$10,000 deposit.
 Half of this deposit is credited toward the purchase price of the home.
 This portion of the deposit holds a place in production.

 - Coordinating architecture and engineering